-Retailers have access to a wealth of product, marketing, and customer data, which AI can use machine learning algorithms to analyze and generate targeted recommendations for everything, from which products customers are most likely to buy to which marketing campaigns are most likely to convert.
+Retailers have access to a wealth of product, marketing, and customer data, and AI can use machine learning algorithms to analyze and generate targeted recommendations for everything, from which products customers are most likely to buy to which marketing campaigns are most likely to convert.
 From a personalization perspective, AI has a wide variety of applications, including:

 - Curate product recommendations based on factors such as a customer’s purchase history, style preferences, and items frequently purchased together.